 Written by Seven Hills Hospital clinical team member, Erica Smith, MA, NCC

-Struggling with an addiction to drugs or alcohol can elicit countless obstacles on an individual’s existence.
+Struggling with an addiction to drugs or alcohol can elicit countless obstacles to an individual’s existence.
 When an addiction to a substance has developed, it will ultimately begin to consume a person’s every waking thought, resulting in that person suddenly placing things that may have once been a priority onto the back burner.

 When this happens, relationships can begin to deteriorate, occupational failure can ensue, job loss can become a reality, financial strife can take over, and a person’s physical health can become irreversibly destroyed.
 Once the devastating cycle of addiction has begun, for many, it can seem impossible to cease without professional help.

-How Co-Occurring Disorders Compound the Addiction
+How Dual Diagnosis Disorders Compound the Addiction

 While battling a chemical dependency problem in and of itself can be a monumental challenge, there are many individuals who are plagued by the added component of suffering from symptoms of a mental health condition at the same time.
 This occurrence, of which is formally recognized as a condition known as dual diagnosis, is believed to affect approximately 8.9 million people in the United States each year.